JeanBaptisteServais/Jojo-detector-/README.md

 During the first training we only put the label and the name of the object.
 We enter the lasts informations like model number if we have a detection at the end.

-So we'll try to match with dimension of the label file if we get this objet into our model.
+So we'll try to match with dimension of the label file if we get this objet into our model.<br><br>

+This second step is essentially for display the picture !
+For that we recuperate the lasts positions of the first step from the position file and display the complete picture with the independant picture of the object with arrow.
+Name of the detection if we have a detection or interogative points if we havn't got the detection.
+In the last case we recuperate the object with detection into a list.

 </h4>